 The Telegraph, established in 1826, is Georgia’s third-largest daily newspaper by circulation.
-It was acquired by The McClatchy Company in 2006.
+It was acquired by The McClatchy Co. in 2006.
 McClatchy is the third-largest newspaper company in the United States, a leading newspaper and internet publisher dedicated to the values of quality journalism, free expression and community service.
-Building on a 153-year legacy of independence, the company’s newspapers and Websites are steadfast defenders of First Amendment values and advocates for the communities they serve.
-Visit The Telegraph Website.
+Building on a 153-year legacy of independence, the company’s newspapers and websites are steadfast defenders of First Amendment values and advocates for the communities they serve.

-	Knight Foundation supports transformational ideas that promote quality journalism, advance media innovation, engage communities and foster the arts.
+The Knight Foundation supports transformational ideas that promote quality journalism, advance media innovation, engage communities and foster the arts.
 We believe that democracy thrives when people and communities are informed and engaged.
-Visit the Knight Foundation Website.

 WMAZ-TV, the CBS affiliate in Macon, provides the community 25 hours of local news, weather and information on television each week.
 The station is owned by TEGNA Inc. With 47 television stations and two radio stations in 39 markets, TEGNA delivers relevant content and information to consumers across platforms.
 TEGNA’s award-winning journalists are redefining journalism in the digital age through empowering stories, impactful investigations and a stated purpose to serve the greater good of our communities.
 TEGNA has been consistently honored with the industry’s top awards, including Edward R. Murrow, George Polk, Alfred I. Dupont and Emmy Awards.

 The Peyton Anderson Foundation

 The Peyton Anderson Foundation is an independent, place-based foundation investing in the good works of people in Central Georgia and improving their quality of life through community development, education, health, human services and arts and culture.